 Operation Flavius was a military operation conducted by the British Special Air Service (SAS) in Gibraltar against a Provisional Irish Republican Army (IRA) cell.
-The operation resulted in the death of three IRA members who were shot dead by undercover operators of British SAS on March 6, 1988.
+The operation resulted in three IRA members who were shot dead by undercover operators of the British SAS on March 6, 1988.

 The three terrorists – identified as Seán Savage, Daniel McCann, and Mairéad Farrell (members of Provisional IRA Belfast Brigade) – were believed to be mounting a car bomb attack on British military personnel in Gibraltar.
 Plain-clothed SAS operators approached them at a gas station, then opened fire, killing them.

-Beginning in late 1986, the Provisional Irish Republican Army (IRA) had turned its attention to driving out the security forces based in Northern Ireland.
-In response, the British government stepped up action to monitor the movements of IRA members, in an effort to head off further incidents.
-As part of this escalation, the SAS began regular rotations of its soldiers into Northern Ireland to work with the Royal Ulster Constabulary (RUC) and elements of the UK MI5 intelligence organization.
+In late 1986, the Provisional Irish Republican Army (IRA) had turned its attention to driving out the security forces based in Northern Ireland.
+In response, the British Government stepped up action to monitor the movements of IRA members in an effort to head off further incidents.
+As part of this escalation, the SAS began regular rotations of its soldiers into Northern Ireland to work with the Royal Ulster Constabulary (RUC) and the UK MI5 intelligence organization elements.

 The IRA, however, had been at war with the British Government for over sixty years and had adapted well to the presence of the growing antiterrorist apparatus.
-In fact, that by early 1987, the Republican guerrillas had perpetrated no fewer than 22 separate attacks on police stations alone.
-And while some incidents had been prevented, at the time there seemed no end in sight to the ongoing urban war.
-A series of related events that occurred during this time, however, would soon bring about a dramatic reduction in the IRA campaign.
+By early 1987, the Republican guerrillas had perpetrated no fewer than 22 separate attacks on police stations alone.
+And while some incidents had been prevented, at the time, there seemed no end in sight to the ongoing urban war.
+However, a series of related events that occurred during this time would soon bring about a dramatic reduction in the IRA campaign.

 Failed Loughgall Operation

-In 1986, an IRA team had used a similar heavy vehicle in an earlier attack by means of a large explosive device placed in the JCB’s steel bucket.
-The vehicle was then driven through the closed main gates of the Royal Ulster Constabulary (RUC) station at The Birches, County Armagh, and the device detonated, causing major damage.
+In 1986, an IRA team had used a similar heavy vehicle in an earlier attack using a large explosive device placed in the JCB’s steel bucket.
+The vehicle was then driven through the closed main gates of the Royal Ulster Constabulary (RUC) station at The Birches, County Armagh, and the device detonated, causing significant damage.
 For this reason, authorities were on the alert specifically for thefts of similar heavy equipment.
 When just such a vehicle was reported stolen, in April 1987, RUC Security initiated an immediate investigation.

 Following the theft of a JCB mechanical digger/tractor from a construction site in East Tyrone, an alert went up throughout the intelligence networks of the security forces.
 The digger was soon discovered, parked near a disused farm just 16 km from the RUC station at Loughgall.
 Suspecting an attack was soon to follow, security forces contacted the SAS.
 In short order, surveillance teams from the RUC’s E4A unit monitored IRA terrorists transporting explosives to a disused barn.

-On May 8, the RUC intercepted a phone call between two of the group’s members: the IRA was ready to strike.
+On May 8, the RUC intercepted a phone call between two group members: the IRA was ready to strike.

-The RUC and SAS, however, had anticipated this and as the terrorist entered the pre-established kill zone, they opened fire.
+HOWEVER, the RUC and SAS had anticipated this, and as the terrorist entered the pre-established kill zone, they opened fire.
 Seconds later, the bomb was detonated.
-In the massive explosion that followed, a large section of the closest RUC building was demolished as was another structure some 50 feet away.
-Chunks of plaster, steel, and wood were sprayed in all directions, however, the design of the JCB’s bucket directed the majority of the blast toward the RUC station.
+In the massive explosion that followed, a large section of the closest RUC building was demolished, as was another structure some 50 feet away.
+Chunks of plaster, steel, and wood were sprayed in all directions.
+However, the JCB’s bucket design directed the majority of the blast toward the RUC station.
 In the maelstrom that followed, all eight terrorists were killed.

-In a tragic development, two civilians in a white Citroen car appeared, unknowingly driving directly into the ambush zone.
+Two civilians in a white Citroen car appeared in a tragic development, unknowingly driving directly into the ambush zone.
 Thinking that the car belonged to an unexpected IRA team, the SAS opened fire, killing the driver and seriously wounding the passenger.
 A later investigation revealed that these individuals had no affiliation with the IRA.

 According to the standard procedure in counterterrorism operations designed to retain anonymity, British Army helicopters soon arrived to extract the SAS team and deliver them to a secure area.

-For a period of time following the failed Loughgall operation, the IRA reportedly suffered from a significant disturbance within the group.
+For some time following the failed Loughgall operation, the IRA reportedly suffered from a significant disturbance within the group.
 Elements of the IRA leadership suspected that a mole had revealed the details of the operation to the security forces.
 This theory caused no small degree of disruption as the group’s internal security was reviewed and revised.
-In time, however, the IRA search for a mole proved fruitless and it gradually accepted the fact that the security forces were wholly responsible for uncovering the plan.
+In time, however, the IRA search for a mole proved fruitless, and it gradually accepted that the security forces were wholly responsible for uncovering the plan.

 Having lost eight of its top operatives, senior leaders decided not to let Loughgall go unrevenged.
 And this time, secrecy would be paramount.

-Following the dual setbacks of Loughgall and the elections, the IRA needed a victory against the British government in order to demonstrate its continued viability and restore the confidence of its supporters at home and abroad.
+Following the dual setbacks of Loughgall and the elections, the IRA needed a victory against the British Government to demonstrate its continued viability and restore the confidence of its supporters at home and abroad.
 Target selection, therefore, was of the utmost importance.
 Operation Flavius was about to begin.

 IRA’s most important operation

-Having learned from Loughgall, the IRA began to plan for what would be one of its most important operations.
-Following a brief period of deliberation, it was decided that the British presence on Gibraltar was the best of all possible targets, for a number of reasons.
+Having learned from Loughgall, the IRA began to plan for one of its most important operations.
+Following a brief period of deliberation, it was decided that the British presence on Gibraltar was the best of all possible targets for a number of reasons.

 From an IRA perspective, this mindset was ideal.
-Additionally, and of at least equal importance, Gibraltar was one of few remaining locations in the world that still represented Great Britain’s colonial-imperialist power (much like that the IRA felt had been thrust upon it in Ireland).
-For this reason, an attack on the military presence there would not only inflict direct harm on British soldiers but also stab at the heart of the government in London.
+Additionally, and of equal importance, Gibraltar was one of few remaining locations in the world that still represented Great Britain’s colonial-imperialist power (much like that the IRA felt had been thrust upon it in Ireland).
+For this reason, an attack on the military presence there would inflict direct harm on British soldiers and stab at the heart of the Government in London.

 Long-time IRA members Daniel McCann, Sean Savage, and Mairead Farrell were selected to carry out the attack planned in Operation Flavius.